Emissions crunch drives Volkswagen to overhaul its supercar strategy

 Bankers are pinning their hopes on investor enthusiasm for companies pushing sustainable transportation and on support from labour leaders for financial transactions which may help Volkswagen raise cash for investment.

 "The crucial thing now is to manage the transition to electromobility.
 That is by far the greatest lever for us in this phase," Diess said.
 "Individual mobility will change dramatically.
-Electrification only accounts for 10per cent to 20per cent of this change.
+Electrification only accounts for 10% to 20% of this change.
 The big push will come from the increasing intelligence of vehicles."

 A new software stack for the company's 10 million vehicles won't hit the market until 2023 or 2024, Diess said, making it harder for investors to recognise VW's potential now.

-Tesla's value has surged this year to above US$400 billion as investors backed the U.S. pioneer to cash in on an electric vehicle revolution.
+Tesla's value has surged this year to above $400 billion as investors backed the U.S. pioneer to cash in on an electric vehicle revolution.

 'THE RIGHT PATH'